Astral Loyak - Women's Review

 Warmth

 While it took a lot of red-faced pulling to get a neoprene sock-clad foot into the shoe, the Loyak remained comfortable with layering once on.
-This ability is thanks to the wide toe-box and stretchiness of the mesh.
+This ability is thanks to the wide toe box and stretchiness of the mesh.
 The insole is removable, allowing more room for those truly chilly days.
 Without adding layers, this model gets chilly quickly due to its thin upper.

 Sensitivity

 The sensitivity afforded by the thin soles of the Loyak was rivaled only by the neoprene booties we tested.
 It felt like your whole foot was making contact with surfaces, allowing for great balance and confidence navigating shallow creekbeds and slippery rocks.
+We enjoyed wearing these on our stand-up paddle board as they provided great connectivity and control.

 Should You Buy the Astral Loyak?